nhlynn/multi-knowledge-manhour-prediction/docs/MHES_User_Manual.md

 **Notes**

 - If the browser tab is closed, refreshed, or navigated away from (outside the application) while there is unsaved Preview data, it is automatically saved to Temporary Data.
+- **Auto-calculated phases (Bamawl, KiKan):** for these teams you enter only a single **Development** man-hours value per task; every other phase (Code Review, Testing, Management, …) is computed automatically from it and shown as read-only.
+The **Percentage (%)** panel lets you adjust each phase's ratio: the default percentages are taken from the first task on load and applied uniformly to every task (so a project assembled from several source workbooks uses one consistent set), and editing any percentage instantly recalculates every task — including tasks added afterward.
+Phases whose percentage is 0 are hidden from the screen (they are still exported as 0).
+- **Team-specific fields:** the project **Remark** editor and per-task **Remarks/Buffer** fields appear only for the Infrastructure Team.
+SGL and SSD tasks have a fixed set of phase columns (you cannot add a free-form activity); SSD additionally shows each phase's 標準 (standard) / 調整 (adjustment) / 見積 (estimate) breakdown.
+- Collapsing a task keeps it collapsed while you keep working — clicking **Add Task** or **Add Category** no longer re-expands tasks you had collapsed.
 - Attempting to export without a Project Name, Created By value, or any category data returns one of: "Project name is required.", "Created By is required.", or "No data to export."
 - Exporting does **not** add any new Category, Task, or Activity data back into the Knowledge Base — it only produces the downloadable Excel file.
 To add new data to the Knowledge Base, it must be uploaded on the Upload Files screen.